CEO dismissed working from home. Her employees went on strike.

 Fred Hiatt, editorial page editor of the Washington Post, said in a statement he asked his team to change the headline "to something that I thought better captured the piece."
 But the change was not in reaction to the work stoppage by Washingtonian staffers, and no other revisions to the op-ed were made, he said.

-An employee for the Washingtonian — who spoke to CBS MoneyWatch on condition of anonymity because they are not authorized to discuss the matter publicly — said she interpreted Merrill's piece as a direct threat to staffers like herself.
+An employee for the Washingtonian — who spoke to CBS MoneyWatch on condition of anonymity because she was not authorized to discuss the matter publicly — said she interpreted Merrill's piece as a direct threat to staffers like herself.

 "I don't know how you would read that as anything other than a direct message to your employees," the worker said.
 She and her colleagues felt "blindsided and confused," she added, since the company had been engaging in what she called productive conversations about what an eventual return to the office might look like.